Are you looking for Meaningful service? Change of pace? New ways to spend your energy?

 AVP is an association of community, school and prison-based groups offering experiential workshops in personal growth, community development and creative conflict management.
 See AVP California for details on what our local California chapters are doing.

-AVP now has a local chapter right here in the San Joaquin Valley!
+AVP now has a local chapter right here in the Central Valley!

 Here are what others are saying about the Alternatives to Violence Project volunteer experience: